Latest updates

 The aim of remediation is to minimise PFAS leaving the base by focusing on the remediation and management of the source areas.
 Over time this will contribute to the reduction of PFAS in the management area.
 Defence has a PFAS Management Area Plan for Lavarack Barracks setting out the proposed remedial works and other management actions to manage potential risks presented by PFAS.

-As most PFAS moves through surface water at Lavarack Barracks, the remedial works focus on addressing PFAS in the top layer of soils and other surfaces such as concrete.
+Due to ground conditions, most PFAS moves through surface water at Lavarack Barracks.
+Therefore, remediation focuses on addressing PFAS in the top layer of soils and other surfaces such as concrete.

 The former fire station